cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 Prescaler
 ^^^^^^^^^
 Only the prescaler of Timer_lo is used in 64 bit Timer.
 The working of the prescaler in 64 bit Timer is exactly the same as of the prescaler in 32 bit timer.
-Please refer to the Prescaler sub-section in 32 bit Timer for more information.
+Please refer to the Prescaler_ for more information.

+.. _64 bit Timer Counter:
-Timer Counter
+64 bit Timer Counter
-^^^^^^^^^^^^^
-64 bit Timer uses Timer counters in Timer_lo and Timer_hi in a cascaded manner to primarily generate the output interrupts irq_lo_o for the Core complex. if the REF_CLK_EN_BIT in the CFG_REG_LO CSR is '1', then the timer counter will be in sync with the rising edge of the reference clock.
+^^^^^^^^^^^^^^^^^^^^
+The 64-bit Timer counter is formed by combining two 32-bit timer counters of Timer_lo and Timer_hi.

-Timer_lo maintains a counter whose initial value is '0' and FW can overwrite/program this counter to any value by configuring TIMER_VAL_LO CSR.
-Timer_hi maintains a counter whose initial value is '0' and FW can overwrite/program this counter to any value by configuring TIMER_VAL_HI CSR.
+Timer counter of Timer_lo maintains a counter (i.e counter_lo) whose initial value is TIMER_VAL_LO CSR.
+Timer counter of Timer_hi maintains a counter (i.e counter_hi) whose initial value is TIMER_VAL_HI CSR.

+This means **64-bit counter = { counter_hi (32 bits), counter_lo (32 bits) }**

+The counter_lo and counter_hi are incremented on the positive edge of one of two clock sources, based on the value of the REF_CLK_EN_BIT in the CFG_REG_LO CSR:
+- If REF_CLK_EN_BIT = 1: increments on the positive edge of the reference clock.
+- If REF_CLK_EN_BIT = 0: increments on the positive edge of the system clock (HCLK)

-For every positive edge of the selected clock, if Timer_lo is enabled, counter of Timer_lo is incremented by value '1' until it reaches the 0xFFFFFFFF then Timer_hi is enabled and counter of Timer_hi is incremented by value '1'.
+For every positive edge of the selected clock, if Timer counter of Timer_lo is enabled, counter_lo is incremented by value '1' until it reaches the 0xFFFFFFFF.
+Since the Timer counter of Timer_lo has overflowed, the Timer counter of Timer_hi is enabled and counter_hi is incremented by value '1'.
-That means for every 0xFFFFFFFF number of times positive edge of the selected clock, the counter of Timer_hi is incremented by '1'.
-The same process is repeated till the counter of Timer_hi reaches TIMER_CMP_HI value.
+That means for every overflow of Timer_lo Timer counter and the positive edge of the selected clock, the counter_hi is incremented by '1'.
+The same process is repeated till the counter_hi reaches TIMER_CMP_HI value.
-Afterthe TIMER_CMP_LO number of positive edges of the selected clock, the counter of Timer_lo reaches TIMER_CMP_LO value.
-When the counter of Timer_lo reaches TIMER_CMP_LO value and the counter of Timer_hi reaches TIMER_CMP_HI value and if the IRQ_BIT is '1', then the irq_lo_o interrupt will be asserted.
+Once the counter_hi reaches TIMER_CMP_HI value and if the IRQ_BIT is '1', Timer_lo will assert irq_lo_o interrupt as soon as counter_lo reaches the TIMER_CMP_LO value.

-If one shot mode (ONE_SHOT_BIT bitfield of CFG_REG_LO CSR is '1') is enabled then in the next clock cycle, then both the Timer_lo and Timer_hi are disabled and the timer will pause its operation.
-(i.e. the timer counter will not be set to '0' and it will retain the current value)

-If the compare clear mode (CMP_CLR_BIT bitfield of CFG_REG_LO CSR is '1') is enabled then in the next clock cycle, then counters of both the Timer_lo and Timer_hi are resetted to '0'. timer counters start incrementing and the same process repeats to generate the irq_lo_o interrupt multiple times.
+That is the irq_lo_o interrupt is generated when the **{counter_hi(32 bits), counter_lo (32 bits)}** matches the **{TIMER_CMP_HI (32 bits),TIMER_CMP_LO (32 bits)}**

+Further functioning of 64 bit Timer depends on whether the timer is configured in one shot mode or compare clear mode.

-**Enable Timer counter for Timer_lo:**
+**Enable Timer counter of Timer_lo:**

-Timer counter for Timer_lo will be enabled and it will start its operation if any of the below conditions is satisfied:
+Timer counter of Timer_lo will be enabled and it will start its operation if any of the below conditions is satisfied:

-- when ENABLE_BIT of CFG_REG_LO is '1', PRESCALER_EN_BIT of CFG_REG_LO is '0' and stoptimer_i is '0' (If prescaler of Timer_lo is disabled).
+- When ENABLE_BIT of CFG_REG_LO is '1', PRESCALER_EN_BIT of CFG_REG_LO is '0' and stoptimer_i is '0' (If prescaler of Timer_lo is disabled).
-- when PRESCALER_EN_BIT and ENABLE_BIT of CFG_REG_LO is '1' and prescaler_lo_target_reached is '1' and stoptimer_i is '0' (If prescaler of Timer_lo is enabled).
+- When PRESCALER_EN_BIT and ENABLE_BIT of CFG_REG_LO is '1' and prescaler_lo_target_reached is '1' and stoptimer_i is '0' (If prescaler of Timer_lo is enabled).
-- The ENABLE_BIT of CFG_REG_LO is set by the HW to '1' and enables the timer, if any of the below conditions is satisfied:
+- The ENABLE_BIT of CFG_REG_LO is set, when TIMER_START_LO CSR is having any value other than '0'.
-   - When the event_lo_i signal is '1' and IEM_BIT of CFG_REG_LO is '1'.
+- The ENABLE_BIT of CFG_REG_LO is set, when the event_lo_i signal is '1' and IEM_BIT of CFG_REG_LO is '1'.
-   - When TIMER_START_LO CSR is having any value other than '0'.

-**Reset Timer counter for Timer_lo:**
+**Reset Timer counter of Timer_lo:**

-When the Timer counter for Timer_lo is resetted, the counter is resetted to '0'.
+When the Timer counter of Timer_lo is reset, the counter is reset to '0'.
-Timer counter for Timer_lo is resetted, if any of the below conditions is satisfied:
+Timer counter of Timer_lo is reset, if any of the below conditions is satisfied:

 - When CMP_CLR_BIT in the CFG_REG_LO CSR is '1' counter of Timer_lo reaches TIMER_CMP_LO value and the counter of Timer_hi reaches TIMER_CMP_HI value. (i.e Compare clear mode is enabled)
 - When the RESET_BIT in the CFG_REG_LO CSR is '1'.
 - When the RESET_LO in the TIMER_RESET_LO CSR is '1'.

-**Enable Timer counter for Timer_hi:**
+**Enable Timer counter of Timer_hi:**

-Timer counter for Timer_hi will be enabled and it will start its operation if any of the below conditions is satisfied:
+Timer counter of Timer_hi will be enabled and it will start its operation if any of the below conditions is satisfied:

-- when ENABLE_BIT of CFG_REG_LO is '1', counter value of Timer_lo is 0xFFFFFFFF and stoptimer_i is '0' (If prescaler_lo is disabled).
+- When ENABLE_BIT of CFG_REG_LO is '1', counter_lo is 0xFFFFFFFF and stoptimer_i is '0' (If prescaler_lo is disabled).
-- when ENABLE_BIT of CFG_REG_LO and prescaler_lo_target_reached is '1', and counter value of Timer_lo is 0xFFFFFFFF and stoptimer_i is '0' (If prescaler_lo is enabled).
+- When ENABLE_BIT of CFG_REG_LO and prescaler_lo_target_reached is '1', and counter_lo is 0xFFFFFFFF and stoptimer_i is '0' (If prescaler_lo is enabled).

-**Reset Timer counter for Timer_hi:**
+**Reset Timer counter of Timer_hi:**

-When the Timer counter for Timer_hi is resetted, the counter is resetted to '0'.
+When the Timer counter of Timer_hi is reset, the counter is reset to '0'.
-Timer counter for Timer_hi is resetted, if any of the below conditions is satisfied:
+Timer counter of Timer_hi is reset, if any of the below conditions is satisfied:

 - When CMP_CLR_BIT in the CFG_REG_LO CSR, counter of Timer_lo reaches TIMER_CMP_LO value and the counter of Timer_hi reaches TIMER_CMP_HI value
 - When the RESET_BIT in the CFG_REG_HI CSR is '1'.
 - When the RESET_HI in the TIMER_RESET_HI CSR is '1'.

-**Disable Timer counter for Timer_lo and Timer_hi:**
+**Disable Timer counter of Timer_lo and Timer_hi:**

-When the Timer counter for the Timer_lo and Timer_hi are disabled, it will pause its operation, that is the counters of Timer_lo and Timer_hi will not be reset to '0'.
+When the Timer counter of the Timer_lo and Timer_hi are disabled, it will pause its operation, that is the counters of Timer_lo and Timer_hi will retain their current values.
 Timer counter of both Timer_lo and Timer_hi are disabled, if any of the below conditions is satisfied:

 - When ENABLE_BIT of CFG_REG_LO CSR is '0'.